-Colorado-Big Thompson Project power plants generate an average of 770 million kilowatt hours of renewable energy per year.
-The C-BT Project’s West Slope pump plants annually use 70 million kilowatt hours.
-The remaining 700 million kilowatt hours are sold to customers in Colorado, Eastern Wyoming and Western Nebraska.
+The Colorado-Big Thompson Project's six original power plants generate an average of 770 million kilowatt-hours of renewable energy per year.
+The C-BT Project’s West Slope pump plants at Farr and Willow Creek annually use 70 million kilowatt-hours.
+The remaining 700 million-kilowatt hours are sold to customers in Colorado, Eastern Wyoming, Kansas and Western Nebraska.

 Power is generated by water flowing through C-BT Project power plant turbines to produce hydroelectricity.
 The power sold to customers is enough to supply approximately 68,000 homes for a year.

-The C-BT Project has seven power plants.
-Six are located on the East Slope between Rocky Mountain National Park and the mouth of the Big Thompson Canyon.
+Five of the C-BT Project's power plants are located on the East Slope between Rocky Mountain National Park and the mouth of the Big Thompson Canyon.
 The Green Mountain Power Plant is located on the Blue River near Kremmling on the West Slope.

 Power for the Pump Plant at Lake Granby

-When the C-BT Project was planned in the 1930s, the East Slope and Green Mountain power plants were designed to provide power to the Willow Creek and Farr (previously Granby) pump plants due to a lack of sufficient power plants and electrical infrastructure on the West Slope when the project was built.
+When the C-BT Project was planned in the 1930s, the power plants at Lake Estes and Green Mountain Reservoir were designed to provide power to the Farr (previously Granby) and Willow Creek pump plants.
+This was largely due to insufficient electrical infrastructure and power production on the West Slope when the project was built.

-The Willow Creek and Farr Pump plants receive electricity from the East Slope power plants via a 69Kv transmission line extending through the Adams Tunnel.
-Today, even with adequate West Slope electrical infrastructure and power production, the Adams Tunnel transmission line still provides the West Slope pump plants with a portion of their electrical needs.
+Electricity from the Lake Estes Power Plant reaches the Farr and Willow Creek plants via a 69,000-volt transmission line extending through the Adams Tunnel beneath Rocky Mountain National Park.
+Today, even with adequate West Slope electrical infrastructure and power projection, the Adams Tunnel transmission line still provides the West Slope pump plants with a portion of their electrical needs.

 Plants Respond to Peak Power Needs

-The East Slope hydroelectric plants also supply power for peak demands by using a system of forebays, afterbays and penstocks (large-diameter above-ground pipelines).
+The C-BT Project's East Slope power plants supply power for peak electrical demands by using a system of forebays, afterbays and penstocks.

-When peak electrical power is needed, such as early-evening hours, water is moved from a plant's forebay (a small reservoir above a hydroelectric power plant) into a penstock leading to the power plant.
+When peak electrical power is needed, water is moved from a plant's forebay (a small reservoir above a hydroelectric power plant) into a penstock leading to the power plant.

 The force of the water moving through the penstock and turbine generates electricity.
-After the water passes through the turbine, it is typically released into the afterbay (a small reservoir located below a hydroelectric power plant).
+After passing through the turbine, the water is typically released into an afterbay (a small reservoir located below a hydroelectric power plant).